MrRobinOfficial/Guide-UnrealEngine/README.md

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Suspendisse dictum turpis a nisl vestibulum, ac malesuada enim pellentesque.
 In bibendum suscipit sem, in pulvinar tellus vestibulum vel.
 Class aptent taciti sociosqu ad litora torquent per conubia nostra, per inceptos himenaeos.
 In at suscipit diam.
 Sed nec enim luctus, condimentum eros quis, porta felis.
 Vestibulum dignissim turpis in justo pulvinar dapibus.
 Phasellus sodales, sem vitae blandit dictum, magna risus viverra sapien, ut malesuada purus arcu ut tellus.

-### Macros

-* ```TEXT()``` - Is used to convert a string literal to a wide-character string literal.
+## Functions

 * ```IsValid()``` - Is used to check if a pointer or object reference is valid.
 This is important to avoid accessing or modifying null pointers, which can cause crashes or other unexpected behavior.
+* ```IsValidChecked()``` - Checks if an object is valid, which means that it is not a nullptr and is not pending kill.
+It is intended for use in low-level code and is faster than ```IsValid()```.
+* ```IsValidLowLevel()``` - Similar to ```IsValidChecked()```, but it also performs a runtime check in debug builds to ensure that the object is valid.
+If the check fails, it will trigger an assertion.
+* ```Cast()``` - Is used to attempt to cast an object from one type to another.
+If the object is not of the specified type, it will return a nullptr.
+If the object is of the specified type or a subclass of it, the function will return a pointer to the object cast to the specified type.
+* ```CastChecked()``` - Is similar to ```Cast()```, but it also performs a runtime check in debug builds to ensure that the object is of the specified type.
+If the check fails, it will trigger an assertion.
+This function is useful when you are certain that an object should be of a particular type and want to catch errors early in development.

+## Macros

+* ```TEXT()``` - Is used to convert a string literal to a wide-character string literal.
 * ```UPROPERTY()``` - Defines the type and behavior of the property, as well as its metadata and display names.
 * ```UFUNCTION()``` - Defines the parameters and return type of the function, as well as its behavior and metadata.
 * ```UCLASS()``` - Defines the properties and behavior of the class, including its inheritance hierarchy, default properties, and editor metadata.